 Micromanagement is the quickest way to show your team you don’t trust them.
 And trust is fundamental to a happy and engaged workforce.
 So it’s important to strike the right balance between needed guidance and overbearing micromanagement.

-Here are a few tips for avoiding micromanaging your remote team:
+Here are a few tips to avoid micromanaging your remote team:

-- Delegate assignments but don’t dictate how they must get done.
+- Delegate assignments without dictating how they must get done.

 - Measure outcomes, rather than hours.